Contact: Tracey Mann or Diana Allen

 Adult to Youth Ratio: 1:6 (Matthew House & WARM)

 Conditions: Reserve room at the Matthew House for your mission team.
-Accommodations include: full kitchen, 2 sitting areas, dorm style bunk beds, 2 private bedrooms, 2 full bathrooms, gas grill.
+Accommodations include: full kitchen, 2 sitting areas, dorm style bunk beds, 2 private bedrooms, 2 full bathrooms, gas grill and WiFi.
 Matthew House is owned by little Chapel on the Boardwalk Presbyterian Church and sits one block from the Atlantic Ocean.

 (a) WARM - $25-$40 per person per work day donation.
 Donations help purchase building materials.